se-edu/se-book/gitAndGithub/path.md

-Tools &rarr; Git and GitHub &rarr;
+Tools → Git and GitHub →